saumilthecode/iblot/README.md

 3. draw on ipad
 4. airdrop .txt to a mac nearby
 5. copy and paste file into blot editor and profit

+for use with https://github.com/saumilthecode/BBSS-Hack-Club-dinos , use the branch server-to-ipad-coms